Easy Dill Pickle Soup Recipe: Creamy & Tangy

 ladling dill pickle soup

-I first tried dill pickle soup in college at a restaurant in downtown St. Louis.
-I went back for this delightfully tangy dish as often as I could but I determined to make my own version at home so I could have it anytime I got a craving.
+The first time I tried Polish dill pickle soup was in college at a restaurant in downtown St. Louis.
+As a pickle lover, I went back for this delightfully tangy dish as often as I could but I determined to make my own version at home so I could have it anytime I got a craving.

 Why Put Pickles in a Soup?
-Nevermind the nutritional benefits (source), pickles just give us that crunchy, salty tang we crave.
-This soup will warm you up and give you that zing you love about zesty dill pickles combined with the comfort of potato soup.
+Never mind the nutritional benefits (source), pickles just give us that crunchy, salty tang we crave.
+This dill pickle soup recipe will warm you up and give you that zing you love about zesty dill pickles combined with the comfort of potato soup, especially in those cold winter months.
 And it’s one of those soups that tastes even better the next day!

 dill pickle soup pinterest image